-Seasonal holidays, like Black Friday especially, bring a rush of shoppers.
+Seasonal holidays, like Black Friday especially, bring a rush of online shoppers.
 They are looking for the best prices and sellers are racing to catch their share of the business.
 Spikes in customer traffic naturally offer an immense opportunity for online businesses to increase their sales.
 However, the sales might fall short if your shopfront is not able to handle the demand.
 Therefore, it’s important to prepare appropriately for the expected increase in traffic.
-Here we take a look at how you can get ready for seasonal sales by optimising your eCommerce site on the cloud.
+Here we take a look at how you can get ready for seasonal sales with eCommerce optimisation in the cloud.

 Regardless of your chosen tools, you can view the statistics of your customer visits.
 Using the analytics, you should be able to identify trends in traffic over the course of months to hours.
 The differences in the time scales will help you differentiate seasonal spikes vs. micro-trends.
 The former of which consist of slower fluctuations but larger overall traffic spikes such as Black Friday and Christmas sales.

-Once you’ve identified reoccurring seasonal spikes, you should begin planning on how to make the most of the increased traffic to your web store.
+Once you’ve identified reoccurring seasonal spikes, you can begin planning on how to make the most of the increased traffic to your web store.

 However, additional server resources will increase your running costs.
 Employing the same capacity outside seasonal spikes would not be financially sensible.
 Enter server scaling.
 Scaling for cloud servers is a process of increasing or decreasing the allocated resources.